Can You Wear Aligners at Night Only?

 However, some nighttime aligner companies promise results in as few as six months, similar to all-day wear aligners.
 The treatment process usually begins after you order and receive your impression kit from a direct-to-consumer aligner company.

 Next, you will take impressions of your teeth at home and mail those to your nighttime aligner provider.
 A team of orthodontists will formulate custom aligners based on your dental impressions.

 If you mail back the models of your teeth promptly, you may receive your custom-fit aligner trays in four to six weeks.
 Your orthodontic treatment can begin right away.

-You will wear each aligner for a week, with every subsequent aligner set shifting your teeth further toward your alignment goal.
+You will wear each aligner for a week or two, with every subsequent aligner set shifting your teeth further toward your alignment goal.